Join TFA as an immigrant or refugee and have a profound impact on students around the country while serving as an ally and role model.

 - Any other questions that may occur during the application process

-Assuming their preferred region is able to accept DACA recipients, we will prioritize this region for the corps member.
+Assuming your preferred region is able to accept you we will prioritize this region for you.

 Learn more about our Placement.

-If you have been assigned to the Las Vegas Valley or any region in California, you have until March 18 to accept your offer; if you’ve been assigned to any other region (not in California), you will have until April 15.
+If you have been assigned to the Las Vegas Valley or any region in Texas, you have until March 23 to accept your offer; if you’ve been assigned to any other region, you will have until April 27.

-Regardless of regional assignment, all admitted DACA applicants are welcome to confirm their offers earlier, but will not be required to do so.
-There are benefits to confirming offers earlier, such as preparing for certification exams, connecting with other corps members, beginning pre-work, etc. Ultimately though, this decision will be up to you.
-If you opt to confirm your offer earlier and circumstances change, you will not be penalized and this will not impact your offer to the corps
+Regardless of regional assignment, all admitted applicants are welcome to confirm their offers earlier, but will not be required to do so.
+There are benefits to confirming offers earlier, such as accessing financial and legal support for DACA/EAD renewals, preparing for certification exams, connecting with other corps members, beginning pre-work, etc. Ultimately though, this decision will be up to you.
+If you opt to confirm your offer earlier and circumstances change, you will not be penalized and this will not impact your offer to the corps.

-If a legislative solution does not pass by May 2019 or if your DACA status expires before May 2021, applicants admitted to the 2019 corps will be able to defer their offers for up to two years, with a guaranteed spot in the 2020 or 2021 corps.
+Due to the current uncertainty regarding DACA and other immigration policy, applicants admitted to the 2022 corps will be able to defer their offers, with a guaranteed spot in 2023.
 Their regional assignments will remain the same whenever possible.
-Applicants who defer their offer will not need to take any actions until they are able to join the corps (the earliest possible date being May/June 2019).
+Applicants who defer their offer will not need to take any actions until they are able to join the corps (the earliest possible date being May/June 2023).

 The Deferred Action for Childhood Arrivals (DACA) program was established by President Obama via executive action in June 2012 to provide temporary relief from deportation and two-year work permits to qualified young adults who were brought to the United States as children.
 DACA unlocked countless economic opportunities for roughly 800,000 young people, 700,000 of whom are in the workforce and pay income taxes.
 In addition to providing work permits, DACA allows young immigrants to obtain driver's licenses, get health insurance, open bank accounts, pay taxes, enroll in college, take out mortgages and car loans, and provide for their families.